ABI, CEREN -

 LYNCH, DANIEL BRENDAN -

-My dissertation addresses the convergence of Southerners and Californios in Southern California from the start of the Mexican American War through the Civil War era.
+Southern California Chivalry: My dissertation focuses on the convergence of male Southerners and Californios in greater Los Angeles from the start of the Mexican American War through the Civil War Era.
 The United States defeated both Mexico and the Confederacy within twenty years, expanding national power in the West while confirming it in the South.
-In the far corner of the Southwest, two influential groups worked together to mediate Southern California's incorporation into the Union: the local Spanish-Mexican elites of Alta California and migrants - Black as well as White - from the antebellum South.
-Guided by similar seigniorial ideals regarding male honor, land ownership and social order, Southerners and Californios joined forces in a political faction known as the Chivalry.
-They pushed for territorial separation from the rest of the state and attempted to forge hybrid hierarchies of race, class and gender in a complex multiethnic society.
-Their experience has much to teach us about the possibilities of intercultural cooperation in a dynamic period of imperial expansion, sectional conflict and national Reconstruction.
+In the far corner of the Southwest, two influential groups of men worked together to mediate Southern California's incorporation into the Union: migrants from the antebellum South and the local rancheros of Alta California.
+Guided by similar seigniorial ideals regarding masculine honor, land ownership and social order, Southerners and Californios joined forces in a political faction known as the Chivalry.
+They pushed for territorial separation from the rest of the state; coordinated vigilante activity; and forged hybrid hierarchies of race, class and gender in a complex multiethnic society.
+Their experience illustrates some of the possibilities of intercultural cooperation in a dynamic period of imperial expansion, sectional conflict and national reconstruction.

 MASKARINEC, MAYA -